 The PIP teaches you how to manage your stress better.

 It allows you to see your stress levels, connecting your emotions with engaging apps, teaching you not only how to recognize stress but to know a life without it.

-Voice pattern analysis, pupil diameter changes, and facial expression changes are known to be other indicators that can help with monitoring stress levels.
+Voice pattern analysis, pupil diameter changes, and facial expression changes are other indicators that can help monitor stress levels.